starknet-io/SNIPs/SNIPS/snip-XXX.md

 MUST emit the `Withdraw` event.

-MUST support a withdraw flow where the shares are burned from `owner` directly where `owner` is `msg.sender`.
+MUST support a withdraw flow where the shares are burned from `owner` directly where `owner` is _caller_.

-MUST support a withdraw flow where the shares are burned from `owner` directly where `msg.sender` has SNIP-2 approval over the shares of `owner`.
+MUST support a withdraw flow where the shares are burned from `owner` directly where _caller_ has SNIP-2 approval over the shares of `owner`.

 MAY support additional withdraw flows.